 - Meanwhile resistive of the rotor is the main function of frequency for class B and C motor the improper rotor frequency can cause disturbing findings of this test.

-- Whereas this tactic is suitable for fundamentally constant resistance rotor structure like class A and D, it left a lot to be anticipated (desired) when one is working to find the normal rotor resistor value of a variable-resistance rotor.
+- Whereas this tactic is suitable for fundamentally constant resistance rotor structures like class A and D, it left a lot to be anticipated (desired) when one is working to find the normal rotor resistor value of a variable-resistance rotor.

 Equation of Locked Rotor test of induction Motor